engartst/engartst.github.io/works/usynlig/usynlig.md

 Recognition:

-- Sound of the Year Awards 2021: Composed with Sound - Highly Commended.
-[Link to SotY 2021](https://www.soundoftheyearawards.com/2021)
+- Sound of the Year Awards 2021: Composed with Sound - <em>Highly Commended</em>.
+[Link to SotYA 2021](https://www.soundoftheyearawards.com/2021)